newrelic/newrelic_mysql_java_plugin/README.md

 - [Monit](http://mmonit.com/monit/)

 ## For support
-Plugin support for troubleshooting assistance can be obtained by visiting [support.newrelic.com](https://support.newrelic.com)
+Plugin support and troubleshooting assistance can be obtained by visiting [support.newrelic.com](https://support.newrelic.com)

 ## Fork me!
 The MySQL plugin uses an extensible architecture that allows you to define new MySQL metrics beyond the provided defaults.
 To expose more data about your MySQL servers, fork this repository, create a new GUID, add the metrics you would like to collect to config/metric.category.json and then build summary metrics and dashboards to expose your newly collected metrics.